How to Go Green at the Office

 Used electronics are not a very commonly recycled material—according to the EPA only 18 percent of used electronics are recycled.
 This can cause a problem because electronics can contain toxic chemicals, like mercury, lead and cadmium, so you definitely want to keep these items out of landfill.

 If you have electronics that are no longer useful to you but they still have some life left in them, consider donating them or if they have outlived their usefulness, make sure to recycle them.
-The EPA can help you find out how to responsibly dispose of your old electronics.
+The EPA can help you find out how to dispose of your old electronics responsibly.

 Recycle Everything You Can

 Most offices use a lot of paper and in many instances there is just no way around that.
 Paper will always be with us for a reason.
 Still, try to reduce paper use whenever possible – before printing an email consider whether it’s really necessary to do so and if you do print things out make sure to print double sided in order to reduce your paper use.
-Make sure to recycle all of the paper you use and encourage recycling throughout your office by placing clearly labeled recycling bins around your space.
+Make sure to recycle all the paper you use and encourage recycling throughout your office by placing clearly labeled recycling bins around your space.

 Telecommute and Work From Home

 Working from home reduces fuel emissions and energy consumption while also reducing the amount of resources used at the office.
 Several studies have also shown that employees who work from home are more productive and happier.
 I love working from home and find that my time is very well spent because I have no distractions.
 This saves gas and time commuting!

 Go Green with the Right Coffee